 Residence for a Metropolitan Single

-‘POP-UP House’ is a full refurbished flat for a recently emancipated thirty something person, located in a mid-20th century residential building in Madrid.
+‘POP-UP House’ is a fully refurbished flat for a recently emancipated thirty-something person, located in a mid-20th century residential building in Madrid.

 1. Single Phenomenon

-In countries such as Germany, France, UK and Japan, around 40% of current homes are occupied by single people.
-USA has 30 millions of “singles”.
+In countries such as Germany, France, the UK and Japan, around 40% of current homes are occupied by single people.
+USA has 30 million “singles”.
 Surprisingly, instead of the current economic crisis, the number of this kind of homes is growing in Spain.

 2. Building a Thin Domestic Infrastructure

 This domestic infrastructure is thin.
-Slimming strategy is focused on usable elements (such as interior partitions, supply pipes and ducts, shafts, etc.) and it pursues the optimization of acoustic, insulating, organizational and connective features of the architectural elements.
-Few more than a 50% of usable area in the previous traditional dwelling was available space -enclosed into tight rooms; now, 77% of usable area is open and available for a free appropriation in the new configuration.
+The slimming strategy is focused on usable elements (such as interior partitions, supply pipes and ducts, shafts, etc.) and it pursues the optimization of acoustic, insulating, organizational and connective features of the architectural elements.
+Fewer than 50% of the usable area in the previous traditional dwelling was available space, enclosed into tight rooms; now, 77% of the usable area is open and available for free appropriation in the new configuration.

 Read more